Bowuigi/ExtraUtils/README.md

 **LClock**

-Lua Clock, add 'c' as a second argument for color, and 'p' to make it update and stay until killed, both can be combined
+Lua Clock, add 'c' as a first argument for color, and 'p' to make it update and stay until killed, both can be combined

 **Progr**